 When a West Coast shipping company sought to up its game in sales prospecting, a consultant advised its executives to stop relying on cold-calling and email blasts and instead, try social selling, one of the best tools in the modern sales prospector’s toolkit.
-If you want to leverage SBI’s full list of emerging best practices for prospecting, download the workbook here and turn to page 276.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Modern prospecting techniques can make a big difference in whether your sales teams hear those critical words from potential customers: “I’m interested.
 When can we meet?”
 To get started, you’ll need a prospecting playbook, a how-to guide for executing the three main principles of modern prospecting: social selling, referral generation, and offline prospecting, says SBI Partner Matt Sharrers.